Waterkin/fuck-paper-sharing/README.md

 # Acknowledgement

-Thanks for OpenAI for ChatGPT, arXiv API, and OpenReview API.
+Thanks for OpenAI for ChatGPT, arXiv API, OpenReview API and arxiv-latex-cleaner.